markjprice/cs9dotnet5-extras/vs2019-windows/README.md

 ![Creating the HelloCS project](assets/create-hellocs-project.png)

-6. In **Solution Explorer**, open the project file.
+6. In **Solution Explorer**, open the project file, for example, `HelloCS.csproj`.
-7. By default, 16.8 uses .NET Core 3.1, as shown in the following markup:
+7. Visual Studio 2019 version 16.8 Console App template sets the project target framework to .NET Core 3.1, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">